top of page

 What is gestalt psychotherapy?

 Gestalt therapy was developed in the 1940s by Fritz and Laura Perls with the help of Paul Goodman and many others.
 It is a holistic approach and has integrated so many ideas such as phenomenology, field theory, existentialism, Eastern religion, experimental theatre and neuroscience that it is difficult to give a succinct definition.
 That being said, I will try to give a basic overview of what gestalt therapy is and how it is used below, including the three pillars of gestalt: dialogue, phenomenology and field theory.
 That way you can see if it resonates with you.
-Every gestalt therapist will practice their own form of gestalt which will emerge from their own intellectual and embodied understanding, who they are as a person as well as the clients they chose to work with.
-I will also touch on the kind of person I am, how I understand gestalt therapy and therefore, how I practice it

 Who is gestalt therapy for?